LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/external-kbs-with-liveperson-ai.md

 2. On the **AI Enabled** tab of the window that appears, select **External Knowledge Base**.
 3. Specify the following:
     * **Data Source Name**: Enter a descriptive name for the knowledge base, e.g., “Technical Support FAQs.”
     * **Domain**: Select the name of the domain that contains the intents that you will associate with the articles.
+Take care when selecting the domain; you can't change the domain after adding the knowledge base.
 4. Click **Next**.

     <img style="width:750px" src="img/ConvoBuilder/kb_cms_add_w_ai_1.png">